MeRupamGanguly/interview-preparation/Kubernetis.md

 If a new update causes issues, you can roll back to a previous version of your application.
 Kubernetes maintains a history of revisions, making it easy to revert to a stable state.
 Deployments allow you to scale the number of replicas (Pods) up or down easily.

-Kubernetes uses a flat network model where every Pod gets its own IP address.
-Pods communicate directly with each other using their IP addresses,

 Cluster is a set of machines (nodes) that work together to run containerized applications.
 The cluster consists of a control plane(Master Node) and a set of worker nodes, and it provides the environment needed to deploy, manage, and scale applications.
 What are the main components of Kubernetes architecture?